sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/40-Hardware.md

     <img style='width:35em' src="motor_wires_shrinkwrap.png"/>
 </figure>

 Tin the ESC wires thoroughly if you haven’t already.
 Tin the motor wires as well.
-(Note: They come pre-tinned, but with a different, higher temperature solder and not quite enough of it)
+(Note: They come pre-tinned, but with a different, higher temperature solder and not quite enough of it, we suggest 0.6mm Sn-0.3Ag-0.7Cu but other solder will work as well.)

 <figure>
     <figcaption>Tinned ESC and Motor Wires</figcaption>